FIWARE-Ops/marinera/applications/air-quality-app/chart/README.md

 # Grafana Helm Chart

-A Helm chart for Kubernetes to deploy Grafana using the official Helm Chart.
+A Helm chart for Kubernetes to deploy FIWARE Air Quality app.

+It contains a bunch Grafana dashboards, originally tested with the [official Grafana Helm Chart](https://grafana.github.io/helm-charts).

 ## Maintainers